top of page

 CC finds an excellent spot to eavesdrop

-H: Own that it is but a sad state that of yours and a very miserable way of going on for you - this infatuation - this madness - this burning mutual love which has driven you to such lengths Byron!
+H(to B): Own that this is but a sad state of yours and a very miserable way of going on for you - this infatuation - this madness - this burning mutual love which has driven you to such lengths Byron!
 Of all your adventures - this is by far the most injurious to your reputation - it must come to an end!

 B: Oh Hobby!
 I tire of promiscuous concubinage - and will settle for a quiet, though debauched, life with the inexhaustible Miss Cameron as my official mistress and disciplinarian of the roaming Paphians of Newstead

-H: Open your eyes, which are portals of the sun, my friend!
-I saw the Floozy ask Scrope for tips on Hazard - and asking to see inside his Dormeuse
+H: Open your eyes - which are portals of the sun - my friend!
+I saw the Floozy ask Scrope for tips on Hazard - and requesting specifics re. the upholstery inside his Dormeuse

-B: Once more betrayed!!! (weeps on H's shoulder - recovers promptly) - however, I am suffering from severe exhaustion - and damned be to it - if the girl cannot read and write!
+B: Ah! - once more betrayed!!! (weeps on H's shoulder - recovers promptly) - however, I am suffering from severe exhaustion - and damned be to it - if the girl cannot read and write!

 CC jumps out from behind ferns and scratches H's face